WRLC/SCF-AlmaRemoteStorageApp/instructions.md

 5. Remove .git folder
 6. The file conf.json should include confidential information, so we'll not upload it to Heroku.
 Move `conf.json` out to the FTP server, under main-folder and update the relevant values: Gateway url, API-keys etc.
 7. Commit to Git: `git init` , `git add .` , `git commit -m "Ready to deploy"`
-8. Create the heroku app `heroku create “<app-name>“`
+8. Create the heroku app `heroku create “app-name“`
 9. Add conf.json path to the [Config Vars](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard) when Key=CONFIG_FILE and Value=ftp://user:password@server/path/to/conf.json
 10. Deploy your code `git push heroku master`.
 The application is now deployed.
 Ensure that at least one instance of the app is running: `heroku ps:scale web=1`
 11. Congratulations!
 Your web app should now be up and running on Heroku.
 If you like to test it from your browser, open it with: `heroku open`
 12. The URL that now opened in your browser is the URL you need to configre in the Webhook integration profile.
 13. When configuring the Webhook profile, press on "Activate".
-This will call the "challenge" URL: https://<alma-remote-storage-app>.herokuapp.com/webhook?challenge=123
+This will call the "challenge" URL: https://alma-remote-storage-app.herokuapp.com/webhook?challenge=123

 ## Maintaining historic log files
 Heroku doesn't keep log files above 1500 lines.
 For troublshooting we added support for uploading log files to the FTP.